How to get found in AI search: from SEO to GEO

 With tools like these, you’re not just boosting visibility - you’re becoming the go-to source AI systems trust and cite.

-Bottom line: relying on Google Ads alone isn’t going to cut it anymore.
-You also need branded authority and solid content structure, so AI systems choose your content for their answers.
-That’s how you stay visible in a world where clicking becomes optional.
+Bottom line: relying on Google Ads alone is no longer a smart strategy, and “ChatGPT is ad-free” is no longer a safe assumption either.
+You need your brand authority and content structure dialed in so AI systems can confidently pull your content into their overviews.
+That is how you stay visible in a world where the click is becoming optional.

 Conclusion: SEO isn’t dead, GEO is just joining the game